-Trimming is the easiest way to freshen your look without drastically changing it.
-However, mastering the technique behind trimming curly hair is a professional talent!
-Be sure you know what you’re doing before you trim your hair or find an experienced curly hair stylist, or else that big chop you planned for next year may happen today.
+Trimming is the easiest way to instantly give your hair a healthier look without drastically changing it.
+However, mastering the technique behind trimming curly hair is a professional talent.
+Be sure you know what you are doing before you trim your hair or find an experienced curly hair stylist, or else that big chop you planned for next year may happen today.
 Here are a few tips that you should follow when trimming your curls.

-Many stylists believe that cutting wet hair gives you better control, but the trouble with cutting hair wet on curlies is that our hair has a tendency to shrink.
-Our wet locks are by no means the length of our dry ones.
-Often times, trimming hair while wet can result in over cutting.
+Many stylists believe that cutting wet hair gives you better control, but the trouble with cutting hair wet on curlies is that our hair shrinks.
+Our wet curls are by no means the length of our dry curls.
+Oftentimes, trimming hair while wet can result in over cutting.
 As a rule of thumb, the curlier your hair, the more it will shrink as it dries.
 Instead of cutting hair wet or dry, trim your tresses while they are damp.
 Make sure that you scrunch them to add the true texture to your locks.
 The slight wetness of your hair will help to give you more control, yet the slight dryness will help you to visualize the actual length and reduce shrinkage.

 This method involves searching for single, damaged strands and cutting off the split ends, rather than doing an overall trim.
 This is ideal for transitioners who are growing out straight hair, or if you are trying to remove damage while maintaining your length.
 Start by detangling the hair with a comb.
-Twist the hair into several pieces around the head.
-The ends of the twists will show the dead ends that need to be trimmed.
+Twist the hair into several pieces and the twists will expose the dead ends that need to be trimmed.
 The dusting technique is executed best when the hair is dry or slightly damp.
 This allows you to see where the hair needs to be trimmed.
 If the hair is too wet, then the hair that is in need of a trim will not be as noticeable.
 Watch Rocio’s video for a full demonstration.

-Ultimately, trimming your hair will prevent frizz, split ends and an out-of-control look.
-Be sure that you determine what type of trim you are looking for, though, before you begin.
-Dusting and adding texture is easily done on your own, but for more drastic cuts, be sure to consult your stylist for anything that requires a drastic cut or eliminating severe damage.
+Ultimately, trimming your hair will prevent frizz, split ends and give your hair an overall healthier look.
+Be sure that you determine what type of trim you are looking for before you begin.
+Be sure to consult your stylist for anything that requires a drastic cut or eliminating severe damage.